MassDynamics/MDCustomR/README.md

 Create an R workflow, which can either be a package or a simple function.
 The example in this repository is implemented as an R package, with the workflow located at `./R/transformIntensities.R`.

 This package depends on the `limma` and `tidyr` R packages.

+**XXXThe user will need to provide the R version - we need to decide how we are going to handle **

 The main R function should accept an intensity table and a metadata table as inputs.
 Additional parameters of your choice can also be